We offer solutions with bioplastics to cover a wide range of sustainable needs

 A particular type of biodegradable product is known as compostable, which is the one that undergoes biological degradation until it forms compost, producing carbon dioxide, water, inorganic compounds, and biomass (compost) as a result.
-All this happens in a given time, without fractioning into particles visible to the naked eye or leaving toxic residues in the soil.
+All this happens in a specific time frame, without fractioning into visible particles or leaving toxic residues in the soil.
+This requires collection and transport to the composting location.
 This requires collection and transport to the composting location.

 When biodegradation also reaches the level of compostability,